WilliamRoyce/spinecho_sim/docs/source/index.rst

-Phonon Simulation Documentation
+Sin Echo Simulation Documentation
 ===============================

-This is a Python package designed to simplify the analysis of phonons.
+This is a Python package designed to simplify the analysis of spin echo trajectories.

 .. include:: modules.rst